BytesClub/BytesClub.github.io/TLoC.md

 #### [MAKAUT Connect](https://github.com/BytesClub/MAKAUT-Connect)
 A web application for MAKAUT students to get notified about lectures, events and exams.

-**Brief Explanation**: The project MAKAUT Connect currently has just a sample HTML page, with header ang logo.
+**Brief Explanation**: The project MAKAUT Connect currently has just a sample HTML page, with header and logo.
 The project is Component driven based on Virtual DOM concept of [React](https://facebook.github.io/react/).
 We will be using [Express](https://expressjs.com/) for our back-end.
-Key features of this projects: <br/>
+Key features of this project: <br/>
 * Whole project is in NodeJS running in Chrome V8 engine.
 * Codebase will be wriiten in ES6 Standard following our [Coding Style](/docs/coding_style.pdf).
 * We will be using Redux for Web API request handling and React-Router for routing purpose.